highfidelity/hifi-docs-grav-content/02.create-and-explore/03.start-working-in-your-sandbox/02.server-settings-for-your-domain/docs.md

 ![](\server-settings.png)

-You can navigate to specific settings using the navbar.
+You can navigate to specific settings using the **Content** and **Settings** dropdown menus.
 By default, only the basic settings can be viewed.
-To see advanced settings, click **Show Advanced**.
+To see advanced settings, click the **Advanced Settings** dropdown beneath each option.

 ## Enable Updated Settings

 If you modify your settings, you'll need to save and restart for the new settings to be reflected.
-You can do this by clicking **Save and restart** once you're done with your modifications.
+You can do this by clicking **Save** and then restarting your server by clicking **Restart** once you're done with your modifications.
 This saves your settings and restarts your domain server.

 ![](\save-and-restart.png)

 ## Metaverse/Networking

 You can configure your domain ID and networking settings using the Metaverse/Networking settings.
-Go to **Metaverse/Networking** on the navbar.
+Go to **Metaverse/Networking** in the **Settings** dropdown menu.

 Before you edit these settings, you have to be logged in to your High Fidelity account.
 If you don't already have one, you can [sign up for a High Fidelity account](https://highfidelity.com/users/signup) now.